PHSKC-APDE/hyrule/example_workflow/_targets.md

 `create_location_history` and `create_history_variable` functions
 compile the unique list of locations (or ZIP code) by `source_system` and `source_id`.
-The resulting information is used later when constructing list intersection flags for the model frame (e.g. these two records have been observed at the same location).
+The resulting information is used later when constructing list intersection flags for the model frame (e.g., these two records have been observed at the same location).

 ``` r
 list(